bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 74°
-- scattered clouds
+- clear sky
-- 86% humidity
+- 83% humidity
-- 12 mph wind
+- 15 mph wind
-- 0.8 inches of rain in the past 24 hours
+- 0.7 inches of rain in the past 24 hours

 ## Temperature History